Wavoo Wajeeha Women's College

-Wavoo Wajeeha Women's College of Arts & Science, is a women's premium self-finance degree college located in Kayalpatnam, Thoothukudi district, Tamil Nadu.
+Wavoo Wajeeha Women's College of Arts & Science, is a self-finance degree college located in Kayalpatnam, Thoothukudi district, Tamil Nadu.
 It was established in 2006.
 The college is affiliated with Manonmaniam Sundaranar University.
 This college offers different courses in Arts, Commerce and Science in both Under Graduate and Post Graduate.
 The college was established by the Wavoo SAR Educational Trust.

-The primary objective of the institution is to provide higher education to the girls in the rural area without any discrimination of caste, creed and religion, bringing out their inherent abilities to make them highly qualified, morally sound, socially disciplined and technically competent individuals.

-The college was started with 124 students and 12 staff members in the academic year 2006-2007, has grown steadily.
+The college was started with 124 students and 12 staff members in the academic year 2006–2007, has grown steadily.
 At present it has 1,500 students enrolled in various disciplines of Arts and Sciences, both in undergraduate and post-graduate levels, with more than 75 teaching faculty, and more than 45 members of non-teaching and supporting staff.